 As a Certified Gestalt Therapist, and a Licensed Professional Counselor, I genuinely believe in the power of experiencing life in the present moment, appreciating our survival techniques developed in childhood, and the value of client/therapist relationships.
 I enjoy combining this type of therapy with some creative interventions.
 I bring my light-hearted spirit into the therapeutic space, bringing a sense of comfort and safety to my client’s healing process.

-I work with individuals and groups with issues of anxiety, grief and loss, abandonment, estrangement, problem drinking and self-esteem issues in their lives.
+I work with individuals and groups with issues of anxiety, grief and loss, abandonment, estrangement, self-esteem and problem drinking issues in their lives.
 I also do phone counseling when needed for people who are unable to come to my office.

-I facilitated a support group called Moderation Management in Denver for almost 13 years (www.moderation.org), I now live in Grand County with my husband since June of 2015.
-I sometimes come to Denver to facilitate meetings, and I offer phone counseling to help problem drinkers who are interested or members of the program.
+I facilitated a support group called Moderation Management in Denver for almost 13 years.
+I now live in Grand County with my husband since June of 2015.
+I started an MM group in Granby, and continue to facilitate meetings in Denver once a month.
+I also offer phone counseling to help problem drinkers who desire additional support.
 Many people struggle with drinking too much, but feel that rigid, abstinence only programs are not for them.
-I offer a very unique therapeutic perspective based on the MM approach to help problem (vs. chronic) drinkers learn to find balance so that alcohol does not interfere with their day-to-day lives.
+I offer a unique therapeutic perspective based on the MM approach to help problem (vs. chronic) drinkers learn to find balance so that alcohol does not interfere with their day-to-day lives.